 Wide variety of mostly herbaceous Dicots, but will often also eat herbaceous Monots, leaves of woody plants, will scavenge dead animal matter, etc.

 Overwinters as eggs laid mostly in ground, but sometimes in manure, rotting wood, holes in rocks, etc. Adults in late spring usually live until frost if not eaten or killed by disease.
 Often color darkens noticeably as cool autumn weather sets in.

 This is a very common and sometimes destructive species.
 Its liking of urban habitats, plus bold patterning and large size, tend to get it noticed more than most grasshopper species.

 There are often two subspecies recognized, which because they look somewhat different, have caused some confusion in conflicting descriptions for this species.
 These two types intergrade where they come in contact, but mostly displace each other geographically.

 Typical bivittatus is found in drier interior regions.
-This type has varied hind tibia coloration; buff, yellow, greenish, bluish, purple, brown, black, or combinations of these, but only rarely red (red most often seen in western Mountains).
+This type has varied hind tibia coloration; buff, yellow, greenish, bluish, purple, brown, black, or combinations of these, but only rarely red (and then mostly up in Mountain areas).
 Otherwise, the coloration is less varied, and usually dominated by shades of buffy or yellowish brown.
 Green adults are almost never seen.